Abdul Jalil Mastan

-Abdul Jalil Mastan is an Indian politician and the former minister of Registration, Excise and Prohibition in Fifth Nitish Kumar ministry after 2015 Bihar Legislative Assembly election as a member of Indian National Congress party.
-Abdul Jalil Mastan is one of the senior leaders of Indian National Congress who was elected six times since 1985 to the Bihar Legislative Assembly from Amour Assembly constituency.
-He has strong hold in Kosi-Seemanchal region of Bihar.
-In 2020 Bihar Legislative Assembly election Mr. Jalil was defeated by State President of AIMIM Bihar Mr. Akhtarul Iman.
+Abdul Jalil Mastan (1955 or 1956 – 12 September 2026) was an Indian politician.
+In the 2015 Bihar Legislative Assembly election, he was elected minister of Registration, Excise and Prohibition in Fifth Nitish Kumar ministry as a member of the Indian National Congress party.
+Mastan was one of the senior leaders of the Indian National Congress, and was elected six times since 1985 to the Bihar Legislative Assembly to represent the Amour Assembly constituency.
+He had strong hold in the Kosi-Seemanchal region of Bihar.
+In the 2020 Bihar Legislative Assembly election, Mastan was defeated by State President of AIMIM Bihar, Akhtarul Iman.

+Mastan died on 12 September 2026, at the age of 70.